SovnSkyrim/Aldrnari/README.md

 3. Create a folder for the List at the root of your drive (like the Wabbajack folder) called "Aldrnari".
 4. Select the created folder in 3. as your installation folder.
 5. Go back to your drive, and create a new folder, called "Wabbajack Downloads Folder".
 This specific folder can be on a different drive if you wish.
+6. Put the files downloaded in the prior step into this folder AS IS.
+Do **not** extract the archives.
-6. Select the created folder in 5. as your downloads folder.
+7. Select the created folder in 5. as your downloads folder.
-7. Click the Go/Begin button.
+8. Click the Go/Begin button.
-8. Wait for Wabbajack to finish.
+9. Wait for Wabbajack to finish.

 ### Problems with Wabbajack